Ordisoftware/Hebrew-Calendar/README.md

 - Add comments to bookmarks.
 - Add command-line option `--lunarmonths` to show the lunar months board.

+#### In progress - Version 9.27

+- Code refactoring
+- Add Hebrew font version available on Fonts2u (can be manually installed).

 #### 2022.03.01 - Version 9.26

 - Fix and improve Tools menu.